 Famous followers of Stoicism were Cato the Younger and Marcus Brutus.
 Their lives are offered as examples of heroic Roman virtue.
 They were truly noble, detached from worldly cares.
 Their pride was never broken, even when faced with terrible odds.
 Their trust was in logic.

 Stoicism is not only attractive to those who view it from the outside; the philosophy also rewards its practitioners.
 Because of the divide between what is within their control and what is not, they live only one side of life, that of control.
-As Epictetus says, things outside of control are “by no means of such importance that it should be in [their] power to give you any disturbance.”
+As Epictetus says, things outside your control are “by no means of such importance that it should be in [their] power to give you any disturbance.”
 Detachment, then, gives you command over yourself.

 From here, however, it is not a far jump to pride.
 If we regard only those things of our own making, we define the world by ourselves, by what is in our power.
 We feel we have found a way to measure and control our self-worth.
 That is the gateway to pride.
 And as we’ve seen, pride is not fulfilling.